hchen3368/hchen3368/README.md

 I’m interested in Data Science, Machine Learning, Coding, Mathematics, and curious about all sort of knowledge in general!!

-I currently focus on learning Data Science, Machine Learning, and Deep Learning.
+I currently focus on Data Science and Machine Learning.

 I’m very interested in collabrations on all sort of things, e.g. data science projects!